Let's talk Gluten Free Pasta...

 I have tried A LOT of gluten free pasta varieties, and they are NOT all created equally.
 Some turn to mush and others become slimy when you cook them.
 The main thing to keep in mind when cooking gluten free pasta is to follow the package directions and not overcook it.
 Don't let the bad ones deter you from trying other brands, because there are a lot of excellent gluten free pasta options out there!

-These are my tried and true recommendations and the ones my whole family enjoys!
+These are my tried and true recommendations and the gluten-free pasta brands my whole family enjoy!

-Barilla: Barilla pasta is a staple in most households, but did you know they make a variety of gluten free pastas that taste just as yummy?!
+Barilla: Barilla pasta is a staple in most households, but did you know they make a variety of gluten-free pasta options that taste just as yummy?!
 They have gluten free penne, spaghetti, and elbows that don't get mushy or slimy and your family won't be able to tell they aren't eating the gluten-containing variety!
-They also make chickpea and red lentil pastas that are gluten free and come in different shapes, including rotini and penne.
+They also make chickpea pasta and red lentil pasta that are gluten free and come in different shapes, including rotini and penne.
 And if you're in the mood for lasagna, they've got you covered with their flat oven-ready lasagne noodles!
 I've also noticed that with most Barilla gluten-free pasta varieties, 8 minutes of cooking is just about perfect every single time.
 If you're allergic to corn, I'd stick with te chickpea and lentil varieties because the traditional gluten free pasta is made with corn flour and rice flour.

 Ronzoni: Ronzoni is another household brand with a great tasting gluten free pasta that passes the texture test.
 Whether you want rotini, penne, elbows, spaghetti, or thin spaghetti, Ronzoni has you covered.
 They also have a cauliflower pasta that I haven't tried yet, but if it's anything like their other gluten free pastas, it will be delicious!

 Tinkyada: Gluten free pasta that is made with brown rice...yes please!
-They have a variety of shapes, including lasagna noodles that pass the taste and texture test!
+This brown rice pasta comes in a variety of shapes, including lasagna noodles that pass the taste and texture test!
 For lasagna rollups and a traditional lasagne noodle look, Tinkyada is the brand to reach for.
 If you're looking for a whole grain gluten free pasta, this is one of the best brands on the market!

 Trader Joe's: Speaking of whole grain gluten free pasta, TJ's brown rice and quinoa fusilli pasta is must try!
 It's made with brown rice flour and quinoa and tastes like a traditional wheat pasta.
 It is al dente perfection and a favorite in the gluten free community!
 They also have a great fresh pasta in the refrigerated section that tastes like it came from a fancy Italian restaurant.

 CoraBella: This was an accidental find a couple of summers ago at a local grocery store in Delaware that has become a pantry staple in my house!
-I loved the shape of the red lentil strozzapreti pasta, so I bought it on a whim and quickly fell in love with it's texture and taste!
+I loved the shape of the red lentil strozzapreti pasta, so I bought it on a whim and quickly fell in love with its texture and taste!
 CoraBella also makes green pea, chickpea, and 3-beans pasta varieties if you're looking to shake up your flavor palate!